micahwierenga/js-objects/readme.md

 # JavaScript Objects

+[Hook]: # (What makes modern programming work.)

 ### Objectives
 *After this lesson, students will be able to:*

-- Compare objects, key-value stores, and arrays as data structures
+- Compare key-value stores and arrays as data structures
-- Explain the difference between object properties and methods
-- Create empty objects and objects with multiple properties and methods using object literal syntax
+- Create empty objects and objects with multiple properties using object literal syntax
 - Compare adding and retrieving properties to an existing object using the dot and bracket notations
+- Define what ``this`` means for an object
-- Access properties of an object using keys and helper methods (.hasOwnProperty)
+- Access properties of a key value store using keys and helper methods (.hasOwnProperty)
-- Iterate over the keys of an object to return and manipulate values
+- Access the keys of a key value store to return and manipulate values

 ### Preparation
 *Before this lesson, students should already be able to:*